Ray743/Red/README.md

 ### Dataset

-The `advance_train.json` dataset contains an array of command objects.
+The `LINUX_DATASET.jsonl` dataset contains an array of command objects.
 Each object includes:

 * `instruction`: The command or query that the user might provide.
 * `response`: The expected assistant output or guidance.